nogibjj/706_Week06_YL/README.md

 ## Project description

+* Connect to a SQL Databricks database using `databricks` module
 * Design a SQL query involving joins, aggregation, and sorting
 * Provide explanations for the query logic and the result